AutomationML/AMLEngine2.1/Documentation/Aml.Engine.AmlObjects/ExternalDataReference/AutomationMLBPRInterfaceClassLib.md

 ExternalDataReference.AutomationMLBPRInterfaceClassLib Method
 =============================================================
-AutomationML 2.1 APIGets the AutomationMLBPRInterfaceClassLib containing all interface classes used to model external document references to the AMLDocument.
+Gets the AutomationMLBPRInterfaceClassLib containing all interface classes used to model external document references to the AMLDocument.

   **Namespace:**  [Aml.Engine.AmlObjects][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)